Skip to main content

 Retaliation For Complaints

 One of the most common causes of employment discrimination disputes is retaliation.
-When an employee reports unfair treatment or participates in an investigation, employers sometimes retaliate with demotions, reduced hours, or even termination.
+When an employee reports unfair treatment or participates in an investigation, employers sometimes retaliate by demoting them, reducing their hours, or even terminating them.
 Retaliation is unlawful and can have serious consequences.

 National Origin Discrimination

-Employees may be treated differently because of their accent, cultural background, or where they were born.
+Employees may be treated differently because of their accent, cultural background, or place of birth.
 Discrimination based on national origin can affect hiring, job assignments, and opportunities for advancement.

 Unequal Pay